tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

 In the context of SSGs, you may have heard of JAMstack.
 JAMstack, which stands for JavaScript, APIs, and Markup, is not a three-tiered peanut butter and jelly sandwich.
 It is a movement, approach, workflow that was born out of developers wanting to maintain speed and security of static sites while adding some of the richness and tooling of dynamic sites.
 JAMstack also carries an ethic of performance-driven, low-cost, improved developer experience, and scalability.
 The hope, I think, is to bring many of the traditionally "backend" capabilities like database manipulation and bring it into the realm of possibility for "front end" developers.

-How I like to think of the JAMStack approach is that everything in the world exists on a spectrum.
+How I like to think of the JAMstack approach is that everything in the world exists on a spectrum.
 While the line between static and dynamic was once more hard-drawn, the distinction between what constitutes static and dynamic is now more of a continuum.
 JAMstack further blurs that line or builds that bridge (depending on whether you think this is a good or bad thing).

 Simultaneously, for us humans of the web, that means that the line between front-end and back-end development becomes less clear.
 Certain aspects of back-end development that were once inaccessible to front-end developers are becoming surfaced with movements like JAMstack and the tools they inspire.

-Note: Not all SSGs are part of the JAMstack.
+>Not all SSGs are part of the JAMstack.
 The JAMstack is not just about SSGs.
 (Read more on [JAMstackWTF](https://jamstack.wtf).)

 #### SSG Site Pros